 In 2009 he was appointed to the IT Innovation and Development Department as acting head of the IT User Solutions Division, of which he became Head in 2011.
 In that capacity he initiated a broad-based project to develop and expand collaboration and communication services and mobile computing tools.

-In 2013 he was appointed acting Head of the IT Development Directorate and representative of the Bank on the ESCB’s Information Technology Committee.
+In 2013 he was appointed Deputy Head of the IT Development Directorate and representative of the Bank on the ESCB’s Information Technology Committee.

 In March 2015 he was nominated Head of the IT Development Directorate.